Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 How strongly are six recurrent human TP53 cancer hotspots preserved across curated elephant TP53 and TP53-related protein sequences?

-The committed exploratory feature table contains 16 sequence records: one human TP53 reference and fifteen non-reference sequences.
-The hotspot table reports 90.91–100% identity at R175, G245, R248, R249, R273 and R282.
-Broader identity to human TP53 is far more variable, ranging from 52.42% to 83.33% among the non-reference records.
+The committed exploratory feature table contains 16 sequence records: one human TP53 reference and fifteen non-reference records.
+The hotspot table reports 90.91–100% exact-residue identity at R175, G245, R248, R249, R273 and R282.
+Protein-wide identity to human TP53 is much more variable, ranging from 52.42% to 83.33% among non-reference records.

-That contrast is the scientific hook: local preservation at cancer-associated residues can coexist with substantial protein-wide divergence.
+That contrast is the scientific hook: strong local preservation at cancer-associated residues can coexist with substantial protein-wide divergence.

 <table>
   <tr>